aws-samples/pgp-decryption-for-transfer-family/README.md

 ## Configuring your AWS Environment

-### CloudShell - Automated Creation of IAM Policies and Lambda Layer
+### CloudShell - Automated Creation of IAM Roles and Lambda Layer
 - Open up CloudShell within your AWS account.
 - Run this command to download the setupEnvironment.sh script and the required IAM policies: